Strict PAYE obligations exist for employers in the UK.

-Strict PAYE obligations exist for employers in the UK.
-PAYE withholding is required when an employee from an overseas parent, subsidiary or associated company visits the UK to work either for a planned project or on an ad-hoc basis.
-There is no de-minimis limit for this and as such PAYE is due from the first day of work in the UK.
+When an employee from an overseas parent, subsidiary or associated company visits the UK to work for a planned project or on an ad-hoc basis, PAYE withholding is required.
+There is no de-minimis limit for this, so PAYE is due from their first day of work in the UK.

-To assist with the administration in this area, HMRC introduced the Short-Term Business Visitor Agreement.
-This enables the PAYE obligation to be relaxed in situations where individuals coming to the UK originated from countries with which the UK had a Double Taxation Agreement and would not be subject to UK tax.
-Organisations are required to execute an agreement with HMRC which requires annual reporting of business visitors (by 31 May following the end of the tax year) in exchange for a relaxation of the PAYE obligation.
+Short-Term Business Visitor Agreements enable business’ PAYE obligations to be relaxed in situations where those coming to the UK originated from countries with which the UK has a Double Taxation Agreement, and so would not be subject to UK tax.

 Top tips for completing your Short Term Business Visitor reporting